receiptline/receiptjs/README.md

 These options are for real serial ports.

+### Return value

+  - A new ReceiptSerial instance.

-## connection.status
+## receiptSerial.status

-The connection.status instance property is a string representing the printer status.
+The receiptSerial.status instance property is a string representing the printer status.

 ### Value